 About Villa dei Quintili

-Villa dei Quintili, translated as the Villa of the Quintili, was one of the most lavish homes along the famous road that leads to Rome, the Via Appia.
+Villa dei Quintili, translated as the Villa of the Quintili, was one of the most lavish homes along the famous road that leads to Rome: the Via Appia.
 Incredibly well-preserved, today the Villa remains a tranquil escape from the city’s main tourist spots and provides a unique glimpse into the immense luxury and power of ancient Rome’s elite.

 Today, far from the intrigues and plots of ancient Rome, Villa dei Quintili stands as a slightly more serene place; indeed it has survived in an extremely good state of preservation.
 The original baths are still clearly discernible, as are several of its buildings, all available to view in what is now a house-museum.

 Discover the best places to visit in Rome with an expert guide to Rome’s top tourist attractions.
 Includes the top ten places to visit with an interactive map and guide.